gennady73/keycloak-demo/docs/dev/RHSSO_Developer_Guide.md

 - **Confidential** – clients of this type need to provide a secret in order to initiate the login process.
 - **Public** – since we have no real way of hiding the secret in a JS-based browser app, this is what we need to stick with in the front-end applications.

+See also the corresponding section in the [RHSSO Developer Guide Keycloak](/docs/keycloak/RHSSO_Developer_Guide_Keycloak.md#"_mjiw3l66l0ve")

 ### <a name="_vpwlf8wqc5o7"></a>Valid Redirect URIs
 This is the URI pattern (one or more) which the browser can redirect to after completing the login process.
+See also the corresponding section in the [RHSSO Developer Guide Keycloak](/docs/keycloak/RHSSO_Developer_Guide_Keycloak.md#"_vpwlf8wqc5o7")

 ### <a name="_kfvr2y9ayb5f"></a>Web Origins
 Governs CORS requests.
-For the CORS nandling by the Keycloak, see the corresponding section in the [RHSSO Developer Guide Keycloak](/docs/keycloak/RHSSO_Developer_Guide_Keycloak.md#web-origins)
+For the CORS nandling by the Keycloak, see the corresponding section in the [RHSSO Developer Guide Keycloak](/docs/keycloak/RHSSO_Developer_Guide_Keycloak.md#"_kfvr2y9ayb5f")

 The **Referrer-Policy** HTTP header controls how much referrer information (sent with the Referer header) should be included with requests.